 Skyscanner has performed a fantastic example of great customer support on social media.
 James Lloyd used Skyscanner to find a flight from New Zealand to the UK.
 The service suggested a route with … a 47-year layover.
 So, James contacted Skyscanner on Facebook.

 Skyscanner found a personal approach to the customer and in a humorous way answered the question.
 The answer went viral and soon after was picked up by the global media and worked as an excellent (yet unexpected) PR campaign for the brand.

-Lesson learned: the social media is the voice of your brand.
+Lesson learned: social media is the voice of your brand.
 Always use a personal approach and don’t be afraid to experiment.
-At the end, it might go viral!
+In the end, it might go viral!

 Want to know more about Customer Experience?
 Get our special guide.